 - Unpredictable yet Attentive – The infant forms an insecure, overtly anxious style of attachment (15% of infants).
 This leads to so-called “Wave” behaviour in adults relationships.

 - Unpredictable and Inattentive – the infant forms a disorganised style of attachment (5% of infants).
 Unlikely to be in on-going intimate relationships as adults.

-(Current research suggests there may also be other reasons for particular attachments styles to appear in adult relationships than family-of-origin; but this simple model is usually a good starting point.)
+(Current research suggests there may also be other reasons besides family-of-origin for particular attachments styles to appear in adult relationships – but this simple model is usually a good starting point.)

-(Referring to the numbered points above, the diagram depicts points 2 and 3 at the left and right hand ends respectively; and point 1 in the centre.)
+(Referring to the numbered points above, the diagram depicts point 2 at the left end, point 3 at the right end, and point 1 in the centre.)

 In this model, Couples work includes:

-- Determining where each person lies on the axis
+- Deciding where each person lies on the axis

 It’s important to note that the styles usually only make themselves evident in intimate relationships, and then only when one or both of the partners becomes triggered.
 (The styles appear “when the stakes are high”.)
 This is why in the “honeymoon” period of a relationship, before there is a high level of commitment, the styles may not be evident.

 Anchor: The Secure Attachment Style